ramboxapp/community-edition/CONTRIBUTING.md

 1. Once the edits have been committed, you will be prompted to create a pull request on your fork's GitHub Page.

-2. By default, all pull requests should be against the rambox main repo, `staging` branch.
+2. By default, all pull requests should be against the Rambox-OS main repo, `master` branch.
     **Make sure that your Base Fork is set to TheGoddessInari/rambox when raising a Pull Request.**